MattiaVerticchio/PersonalProjects/MarketForecasting/MarketForecasting_EN.md

 where _Y_ is the actual value of the test set, _y_ is the model’s forecast, and _n_ is 65, the forecasting horizon.

-The approach I took is different from the benchmark.
 I trained a gradient boosting model for each index, instead of a common GRNN for all the indexes, and optimized the pipeline through genetic evolution with H2O.ai Driverless AI.

-Gradient boosting models are ensemble learners, they make use of groups of decision trees to outperform the trees taken singularly and they generally perform well on structured datasets, like time series.
-Recurrent neural networks, however, keep an advantage on unstructured data.
+Gradient boosting models are ensemble learners, they make use of groups of decision trees to outperform the simple regressors taken singularly.

 ## Results
 As stated before, the benchmark is a GRNN model.
 I’m comparing the results of the new models against the predictions that came with the original project dataset and notebook.